Alyssa-Caraballo/LMSAssign/README.md

 # LMSAssign
-A Library Management System that reads, validates, and manages patron records from text files
+A Library Management System that reads, validates, and manages patron records from text a file